joelwembo/aws-cdk-multi-tenant-saas-ecommerce/README.md

-# AWS CDK Restful APIs with Typescript API Gateway DynamoDB
+# AWS CDK Restful APIs using API Gateway,  Lambda, RDS PostgreSQL, DynamoDB, VPC, Codepipeline and Terraform

+This Proof of Concept is about a Restful APIs using AWS CDK  Infrastructure  with Terraform , CloudFormation, VPC, Typescript, DynamoDB, PostgreSQL, AWS EventBridge,  AWS CodePipeline, AWS SQS/SNS, Kafka and API Gateway.

 ## Tools
 You will need the following tools: